BBVA/qed/rtd_docs/source/home/quickstart.rst

 +++++++++++++++++++

 To get this proof we only need the original event.
-So...has "event 0" been inserted?
+So... has "event 0" been inserted?

     .. code-block:: shell